signum-network/signumjs/packages/core/README.md

 ## Installation

-SignumJS can be used with NodeJS or Web.
-Two formats are available
+SignumJS is an isomorphic SDK and can be used with NodeJS, Web Browser, and even React Native.
+For non-pure Javascript Apps, e.g. PHP, .Net, it is possible to use a bundled/minified version.

 ### Using with NodeJS and/or modern web frameworks